py-sdl/py-sdl2/doc/modules/ext/surface.rst

-`sdl2.ext.surface` - Creating and manipulating software surfaces
+`sdl2.ext.surface` - Creating and Manipulating Software Surfaces
 ================================================================

 This module provides methods for working with :obj:`~sdl2.SDL_Surface` objects.